rubyworks/rulebow/README.md

     fire
 ```

-There are few was to manually trigger builds.
-For file rules, the `-n` option
-will cause the digest to be "null and void", which will cause all files to
-appear out-of-date and thus all be triggered.

-Triggers are specified as a command argument.
+To run a specific books of rules, specify them on the command line.

 ```
     fire test
 ```

+Rules are always run in order of definition.
+So if one rule requires
+that another be run before it, then it must be placed after that rule.
+This makes the placement of rules a little less flexible than we might
+like, but it keeps out a lot of extra cruft in the way of naming rules,
+designating rule dependencies and resolving rule dependency graphs,

+There are only a few extra options for the command line.
+For file rules
+a very useful option is `-n` which will cause the digest to considered
+"null and void" causing all files to appear out-of-date, and causing
+all file rules to be triggered.

 ### Continuous Integration